Renny Ottolina: Television career

 On the air again, he began to take a political stand.
 This served as a platform for the presidential campaign of 1978 when he ran for the President's office.

+Death and legacy

 Ottolina died in 1978 in a plane crash near the Pico Naiguatá, situated on the border of the states Miranda and Vargas, while continuing his campaign for the presidency, which was ultimately won by Luis Herrera Campins.
 His untimely death, at the age of 49, led to popular suspicion and numerous rumors, mainly based on a conspiracy theory.